-ANIMALS AND OTHER HEALTH HAZARDS: There has been an increase in West Nile Virus during recent summers, and Youths should be aware to never mess with dead birds or animals but report them to an adult.
+ANIMALS IN CAMP: Youths should be aware to never touch dead birds or animals but, rather, to report them to an adult.
 Occasionally local pets or stray animals wander into camp.
 Campers should leave the animals alone.

 Cub Scout Day Camp Mission Statement